Here-Be-Dragons/mecm_device_collections/README.md

 # mecm_device_collections

-Automation to create device collections
+Automation to create device collections and manage membership rules:
+* Query Rules
+* Direct Membership
+* Include Collections
+* Exclude Collections

+**Note:** Query rules must match output from MECM exactly, else they will be deleted and re-created every execution.

 Example entry with all valid types: